numery009/SpringBoot-SpringSecurity/README.md

 	Term 2: Resource Owner -> Who has the access to the resource right now.

 	Term 3: Resource Server -> The server that has hosted all the resource.
 Google Drive is the hosted server.

+	Term 4: Client -> An application making protected resource requests on behalf of the resource owner and with in                               Authorization.